turbolinks/turbolinks-android/README.md

 Some notes about using a custom progress view:

 - It doesn't matter what kind of layout view you use, but you'll want to do something that covers the entire `WebView` and uses `match_parent` for the height and width.
 - We ask you to provide the resource ID of the progress bar *inside your progress view* so that we can internally handle when to display it.
-The library has a mechanism that can delay showing the progress bar to improve perceived loading times (a slight delay in showing the progress bar makes apps feel faster), so we need a handle to the to that view.
+The library has a mechanism that can delay showing the progress bar to improve perceived loading times (a slight delay in showing the progress bar makes apps feel faster), so we need a handle to that view.
 - In conjunction with the progress bar resource ID, you can also specify the delay in milliseconds before it's displayed.
 The default progress bar shows after 500 ms.

 ### Custom WebView WebSettings